-396. Non-Producer Plaintiffs incorporate by reference Paragraphs 1-349 as though fully set forth herein.

-397. Syngenta owed a duty of at least reasonably care to its stakeholders, including Non-Producer Plaintiffs, in the timing, scope and terms under which it commercialized MIR162.

-- 398. Syngenta breached its duties by acts and omissions including but not limited to: - a.
+- 416. Non-Producer Plaintiffs incorporate by reference Paragraphs 1-369 as though fully set forth herein. - 417.
+Syngenta owed a duty of at least reasonably care to its stakeholders, including Non-Producer Plaintiffs and the members of the Class in the timing, scope and terms under which it commercialized MIR162. - 418.
+Syngenta breached its duties by acts and omissions including but not limited to:

+- a.
 Prematurely commercializing Agrisure Viptera® and DuracadeTM on a widespread basis without reasonable or adequate safeguards; - b.
 Instituting a careless and ineffective "stewardship" program; - c.
 Failing to enforce or effectively monitor its stewardship program; - d.
 Selling Agrisure Viptera® and/or DuracadeTM to thousands of corn farmers with knowledge that they lacked the mechanisms, experience, ability and/or competence to effectively isolate or "channeling" those products; - e.
 Failing to adequately warn and instruct farmers on the dangers of contamination by MIR162 and at least the substantial risks that planting Agrisure Viptera® would lead to loss of the Chinese market; - f.
 Distributing misleading information about the importance of the Chinese market; and - g.
-Distributing misleading information regarding the timing of China's approval of Agrisure Viptera® and/or DuracadeTM.

-399. Syngenta's negligence is a direct and proximate cause of the injuries and damages sustained by the Non-Producer Plaintiffs.

-400. Non-Producer Plaintiffs are thus entitled to an award of compensatory damages, prejudgment interest and post-judgment interest.

-401. Syngenta's conduct was willful, wanton, grossly negligent and in reckless disregard for the rights of others, including the Non-Producer Plaintiffs.
-Moreover, Syngenta had knowledge of facts or intentionally disregarded facts that created a high probability of harm to the rights of Non-Producer Plaintiffs and deliberately proceeded to act in conscious disregard or intentional disregard of that high probability of harm; alternatively, Syngenta deliberately proceeded to act with indifference to that high probability of harm.
-Syngenta's acts and omissions thus showed deliberate and reckless disregard for the rights of the Non-Producer Plaintiffs.
+Distributing misleading information regarding the timing of China's approval of Agrisure Viptera® and/or DuracadeTM. - 419.
+Syngenta's negligence is a direct and proximate cause of the injuries and damages sustained by the Non-Producer Plaintiffs and members of the Class. - 420.
+Non-Producer Plaintiffs and the members of the Class are thus entitled to an award of compensatory damages, prejudgment interest and post-judgment interest. - 421.
+Syngenta's conduct was willful, wanton, grossly negligent and in reckless disregard for the rights of others, including the Non-Producer Plaintiffs and other members of the Class.
+Moreover, Syngenta had knowledge of facts or intentionally disregarded facts that created a high probability of harm to the rights of Non-Producer Plaintiffs and other members of the Class, and deliberately proceeded to act in conscious disregard or intentional disregard of that high probability of harm; alternatively, Syngenta deliberately proceeded to act with indifference to that high probability of harm.
+Syngenta's acts and omissions thus showed deliberate and reckless disregard for the rights of the Non-Producer Plaintiffs and other members of the Class.

 Punitive damages are thus warranted.